tofutiger16/web3000_ungproject/README.md

 "function(event)" it will call the onload call back and give the result of the file once its done loading and assign it to fileText.

+The user can download their file through the use of Blob object.
+This circumvents Javascript's inability to create files on the client side and prevents a NodeJS implementation.
+A Blob object is holds a 'type' string and an array of 'blobParts'.
+The data from the output textarea is then added to the Blob as its blobparts.
+After checking whether a file exists, the previously created blob is removed and/or a new URL object pointing to the Blob is created.
+The file is then available for download via clicking the photo that appears after creating the file.

+The styling for the site was inspired by a play on words with a crypt, as in a chamber often housing the dead, and encrypt/decrypt and the increasingly popular Dracula theme (more information available at https://draculatheme.com/).
+Continuing in the spooky theme a custom font was added to the site for the main header that has the letters appear as ghost characters.
+The layout of the page was designed to allow for a chronological flow through the steps of encrypting or decrypting data.

 ## AES

 (asymmetric.js)